MP Estate Planning UK

 Implications of Transferring Ownership

-When you transfer assets into a trust, the ownership is irreversibly assigned to the trust.
-This means that the assets are no longer in your personal name, and you cannot directly control or manage them as you once could.
-For instance, if you place a property into the trust, you cannot unilaterally decide to sell it without the trustees’ agreement.
+When you transfer assets into a trust, legal ownership passes to the trustees.
+The assets are no longer in your personal name, and you cannot unilaterally deal with them as you once could.
+For instance, if you place your property into the trust, you cannot simply decide to sell it on your own — the trustees must agree and execute the transaction.

 Accessing Funds in a Trust